OSUKED/ElexonDataPortal/docs/visualisations.md

 # Visualisations

 On this page you can view visualisations of key phenomena in the GB power sector, ranging from long-term trends in the generation-mix and market prices to information on excess capacity in the grid.
 All data used in these visualisations was either sourced directly from BMRS using the `ElexonDataPortal` client, or has been derived from BMRS data streams.
-As with the other components of the `ElexonDataPortal` the code to generate these visualisations is open-source and users are welcome to contribute their own visualisations, for more detail on how to do this please refer to the [user contribution guide](#contributor-guide)
+As with the other components of the `ElexonDataPortal` the code to generate these visualisations is open-source and users are welcome to contribute their own visualisations, for more detail on how to do this please refer to the [user contribution section](#user-contrib)

 <br>